Raw image format: Processing

 When a camera saves a raw file it defers most of this processing; typically the only processing performed is the removal of defective pixels (the DNG specification requires that defective pixels be removed before creating the file).
 Some camera manufacturers do additional processing before saving raw files; for example, Nikon has been criticized by astrophotographers for applying noise reduction before saving the raw file.

 Some raw formats also allow nonlinear quantization.
-This nonlinearity allows the compression of the raw data without visible degradation of the image by removing invisible and irrelevant information from the image.
+This nonlinearity allows the destructive compression of the raw data with less visible degradation of the image by removing invisible and irrelevant information from the image.
 Although noise is discarded this has nothing to do with (visible) noise reduction.

 Benefits

-Nearly all digital cameras can process the image from the sensor into a JPEG file using settings for white balance, color saturation, contrast, and sharpness that are either selected automatically or entered by the photographer before taking the picture.
+Nearly all digital cameras can process the image from the sensor into a TIFF image using settings for white balance, color saturation, contrast, and sharpness that are either selected automatically or entered by the photographer before taking the picture.
 Cameras that produce raw files save these settings in the file, but defer the processing.
 This results in an extra step for the photographer, so raw is normally only used when additional computer processing is intended.
-However, raw has numerous advantages over JPEG such as:
+However, raw has numerous advantages over TIFF such as: